 Relevant Personal and Work Experience

+Your personal and professional experience will also play into how your application is received.
 Most master’s programs in data science show preference to applicants who meet the following qualifications:

 - Have completed five or more years of technical work experience showcasing their quantitative skills